buggycrash/GetMoreSmarter-Guides/phddwrt.md

 With that one host configured to use Pi-hole for DNS, visit some websites that exist, and some that don’t like
-<http://badsite.cn.ru.techy> then login to the <http://pi.hole/admin>
+<https://badsite.cn.ru.techy> then login to the `pi.hole/admin` on your local network
 and look at the traffic using the Query log menu item.
 You should see something like this